-- 1. Define the market segments, key retailers and related suppliers - 2.
+- At the end of this module students will be able to; - 1.
+Define the market segments, key retailers and related suppliers - 2.
 Analyze the market strengths using defined criteria - 3.
 Apply these in the supply chain activities in apparel business - 4.
 Evaluate the Sri Lankan industry with respect to capabilities.